 This is worth looking at in a little more detail.
 He also said, warming to his pleasurable theme, that some e-cigarettes taste absolutely gorgeous and give him more enjoyment than smoking did.
-The absolutely gorgeous taste presumably is not experienced through drinking the e-liquid – because it indeed could cause death if you did this – so presumably he must be referring to the taste of the vapourised e-liquid in his mouth as he sucks it into his lungs.
+The absolutely gorgeous taste presumably is not experienced through drinking the e-liquid because it indeed could cause death if you did this, so presumably he must be referring to the taste of the vapour in his mouth as he sucks it into his lungs.

 In any case, he’s muddled about the idea of the pleasure principle.
 This theory was first propounded by Sigmund Freud, and he meant it as the instinct to obtain pleasure and avoid pain, particularly in babies and young children who seek immediate gratification of hunger and thirst.
 As the child matures this is tempered by the reality principle: the need to defer gratification and accept pain, if necessary.
 So Dorny means, not the pleasure principle, but merely pleasure.

-This is an valid point.
-I would respond that there is nothing wrong with self-flagellation if that is what adults wish to do.
-It may be harmful – the skin could be broken and infection set in – but the number of people involved is miniscule.
-I suppose there is a market for whips, but unlike smoking, it is not a multi-billion dollar enterprise resulting in seven million deaths per year worldwide.
+This is a valid point.
+I would respond that there’s nothing wrong with self-flagellation if that is what adults wish to do.
+It may be harmful—the skin could be broken and infection set in—but the number of people involved is miniscule.
+I suppose there is a market for whips, but unlike smoking, it’s not a multi-billion dollar enterprise resulting in seven million deaths per year worldwide.

 Therefore, if vaping is (almost) harmless and vapers are deluded that it’s pleasurable why not just let them pretend to enjoy themselves?

 Well, it’s not all right.
 It’s very far from all right.
-The gloss on the IQOS packet ‘Tobacco enjoyment’ is false.
+The gloss on the IQOS packet, ‘Tobacco enjoyment’, is false.
 Here’s why.
 There’s nothing pleasant or enjoyable about inhaling tobacco fumes.
-What happens is that when the nicotine in the fumes reaches the brain, the user is in a drugged state.
+What happens is that when the nicotine in the fumes reaches the brain, the user is in an altered mental state with nicotine.
 Shortly thereafter, as the nicotine level starts to fall, he or she suffers (or is on the point of suffering) mildly unpleasant symptoms of drug withdrawal.
-It is the relief of these symptoms by the next dose of nicotine that provides the illusion of transient pleasure.
+It’s the relief of these symptoms by the next dose of nicotine that provides the illusion of transient pleasure.
 Let poor Dave Dorn try a flavoured but nicotine-free vape liquid to experience his absolutely gorgeous taste and see for how long he wants to keep doing it.

-Apart from that, take one hundred sucks of an e-cigarette or an IQOS gadget every day for twenty years and then let’s see what affect it has on your health.
+Apart from that, take one or two hundred sucks on an e-cigarette or an IQOS thingy every day for twenty years—and then let’s see what effect it has on your health.

 Text © Gabriel Symonds